Philippe Sylvestre Dufour

-Philippe Sylvestre Dufour (born Manosque 1622, died Vevey (Canton de Vaud) 1687) was a French Protestant apothecary, banker, collector, and author based in Lyon.
+Philippe Sylvestre Dufour (born Manosque 1622, died Vevey (Canton de Vaud) 1687) was a French Protestant apothecary, banker, collector, and writer based in Lyon.

+Biography

+Philippe Sylvestre was born in 1622 in Manosque.
+After his uncle Annibal Dafour made him his universal heir, he took his patronym "Dufour".

+In 1653 Dufour married Jeanne Philibert in Lyon.
+Together they had five children: Phillippe, Alexandre, Pierre, Anne and Daniel.

 Publications

 Philippe Sylvestre Dufour published two works.